wandu-ar/randomist/README.md

 ## More examples

-To see the complete example script, visit the following script: [Examples](examples/index.php)
+For a complete example script, visit the following script: [Examples](examples/index.php)

 ## Roadmap